-2. Press Communication
+6.2 Press Communication

-To the extent possible, the recipient must inform the GOR and the US Embassy in advance of press releases, major press events, and/or interviews.
+To the extent possible, the recipient must inform the GOR and the U.S. Embassy in advance of press releases, major press events, and/or interviews.
 The recipient should make every effort to inform OCFT and the US Embassy with as much advance notice as practicable.
 The recipient should provide OCFT with copies of all press releases, as well as copies of press articles and notification of media or internet broadcasts.
-All publications must adhere to USDOL's funding acknowledgement requirements.
+All publications must adhere to USDOL's funding acknowledgement requirements (see section 6.4 below).

-3. Responding to Allegations about the Project
+6.3 Responding to Allegations about the Project

-If problems or allegations about the project are reported by the media or other external sources, USDOL expects to consult with the recipient to determine the proper and most efficient manner to respond to news stories and other issues affecting the project.
-USDOL expects to work together with the recipient, where appropriate, to resolve such matters.
+If problems or allegations about the project are reported by the media or other external sources, USDOL will consult with the recipient to determine the proper and most efficient manner to respond to news stories and other issues affecting the project.
+USDOL will work together with the recipient, where appropriate, to resolve such matters.
 See Reporting Problems Encountered.

-4. Guidelines for Acknowledgment of USDOL Funding and USDOL Disclaimer
+6.4 Guidelines for Acknowledgment of USDOL Funding and USDOL Disclaimer